linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh-using-putty/index.md

 - Now that you can connect from your Linux machine to the Linode over SSH, save not only time but also make the connection even more secure by using SSH public key authentication.
 For more information, see [SSH add keys](/docs/guides/use-public-key-authentication-with-ssh/).

-- See the "Harden SSH Access" section of [Securing Your Server](/docs/security/securing-your-server/) to review how to secure SSH on the server's side, and the [Advanced SSH Server Security](/docs/guides/advanced-ssh-server-security/) for more information on making it even more secure.
+- See the "Harden SSH Access" section of [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to review how to secure SSH on the server's side, and the [Advanced SSH Server Security](/docs/guides/advanced-ssh-server-security/) for more information on making it even more secure.

 ### Additional PuTTY Guides